ibm-cloud-architecture/refarch-cloudnative/static/nvm_setup.md

  There will be some instructions when the installation completes.
 The steps here follow those instructions.

 3. Run **`touch ~/.bash_profile`** then open **`~/.bash_profile`**.
-   This will create and open a file that configures your terminal environment.
+   This will create and open a file that configures your Bash shell.
    If you know you are using a different shell, open that terminal's profile file (for instance, ZSH's file is **`~/.zshrc`**).
-   Add the following to your **`~/.bash_profile'** file each on separate lines:
+   Add the following to your **`~/.bash_profile`** file each on separate lines:

  ```
   export NVM_DIR=~/.nvm